MacroUniverse/StarCitizen-Astrology/README.md

 * Make accurate maps for planets surface, including hidden locations.

 ## Want to help?
 * Simply fly to OM1-OM6 and turn on Quantum Drive to measure distances to different locations and add them to the files.
-Note that you have to fly exactly to the OM points (within meters) to after the quantum travl.
+Note that you have to fly exactly to the OM points (within meters) after the quantum travl.
 * With a triangulation program, the coordinates of the locations will be calculated.
 Each location needs at least 4 distances.

 A draft map for MicroTech